AWCXV/GIFNet/README.md

 [Paper](https://arxiv.org/abs/2502.19854)

 ## 2 Environment
-Setup the required anaconda environment by running the following prompts (Anaconda):
+You can setup the required Anaconda environment by running the following prompts:

 ```
 conda create -n GIFNet python=3.8.17